oracle/graal/substratevm/DebugInfo.md

 The field is typed as '_z_.java.math.BigInteger[][]' which is an empty wrapper class that inherits from the expected type 'java.math.BigInteger[][]'.
-This wrapper type is essentially the same as the original but the DWARFINFO that defines it includes information that tells gdb how to convert pointers to this type.
+This wrapper type is essentially the same as the original but the DWARF info record that defines it includes information that tells gdb how to convert pointers to this type.

-If gdb is asked to print the oop stored in this field it is clear that it is an offset rather than a raw address.
+When gdb is asked to print the oop stored in this field it is clear that it is an offset rather than a raw address.

 ```